It’s one of the first questions people ask about term life insurance.

 This analysis will help determine the overall cost of what you will need your estate to pay for if you pass away unexpectedly, as well as items you hope to provide for.
 It will also consider how much your dependents need to live on and for how long once they lose your income.

 With this information, your agent can make an educated recommendation on an amount of life insurance that adequately meets the needs of your family and loved ones without overspending on unnecessary insurance coverage.

 The life insurance policy you buy today may not be adequate enough to meet your needs tomorrow.
-Maybe your current budget doesn’t have enough room for a larger policy, or you may need additional coverage later due to an increase in income, purchase of a home, and/or additional of dependents.
+Maybe your current budget doesn’t have enough room for a larger policy, or you may need additional coverage later due to an increase in income, purchase of a home, and/or additional dependents.

 One way to increase your death benefit amount in later years is to buy a guaranteed purchase option (GPO) rider, sometimes referred to as a guaranteed insurability (GI) rider.